Gravitational Wave Probe of Gravitational Dark Matter from Preheating: Introduction

-In this study we consider high-frequency gravitational waves (GWs) as the indirect probe of GDM.
-In the context of reheating, GWs are emitted by the perturbative decay induced daughter fields \cite{Garcia-Bellido:2007fiu, Bernal:2019lpc,Ghoshal:2022ruy,Barman:2023ktz,Choi:2024ilx}.
-Likewise, in the context of preheating they are emitted by the resonance induced daughter fields \cite{Khlebnikov:1997di,Easther:2006vd,Dufaux:2007pt,Dufaux:2008dn,Dufaux:2010cf,Zhou:2013tsa,Bethke:2013vca,Adshead:2018doq, Lozanov:2019ylm, Figueroa:2022iho,Krajewski:2022ezo,Cosme:2022htl,Garcia:2023eol}.
-Once created, they immediately decouple on the contrary to the Cosmic Microwave Background (CMB).
-This means that such GWs may be the only way to uncover information about the evolution of the early Universe.
-Following this intuition, we continue to explore the high-frequency GW spectra emitted alongside with the GDM production during preheating as we have previously studied in \cite{Zhang:2023xcd,Zhang:2023hjk}.
+In this study we forecast high-frequency gravitational wave (GW) from preheating hosting GDM as the indirect probe of such GDM.
+In the context of reheating, GWs are emitted by perturbative decay induced daughter fields among others \cite{Garcia-Bellido:2007fiu, Bernal:2019lpc,Ghoshal:2022ruy,Barman:2023ktz,Choi:2024ilx}.
+Likewise, GWs arising from preheating are emitted by resonance induced daughter fields \cite{Khlebnikov:1997di, Easther:2006vd, Dufaux:2007pt, Dufaux:2008dn,Dufaux:2010cf,Zhou:2013tsa, Bethke:2013vca, Antusch:2016con,Figueroa:2017vfa, Antusch:2017vga, Amin:2018xfe, Adshead:2018doq, Lozanov:2019ylm, Adshead:2019lbr, Krajewski:2022ezo, Cosme:2022htl, Garcia:2023eol}.
+Once created, these GWs immediately decouple on the contrary to the Cosmic Microwave Background (CMB).
+Notably, GWs from preheating are determined by relevant resonance parameter controlling the source term of GW equation.
+The resonant parameter can be fixed if the preheating is required to address the observed GDM relic density as shown by our previous studies in \cite{Zhang:2023xcd,Zhang:2023hjk}, where an explicit one-to-one correspondence between the resonant parameter and GDM mass has been uncovered in the individual preheating model.
+In this situation these GWs can be promoted to serve as the indirect probe of GDM.
+On the contrary, if the correspondence is obscure or absent, they are at best the indirect probe of preheating as previously considered in the literature.

 The rest of the paper is organized as follows.
 Sec.\ref{HR} addresses the GW production in the Higgs preheating.
-We firstly discuss the resonant excitations of Higgs field, then use the obtained results to derive the present-day GW energy density spectra.
+We firstly discuss the resonant excitations of Higgs field, then use the obtained results to derive the present-day GW energy density spectra, and compare them to other parameter resonance induced GWs.
 Sec.\ref{IF} addresses the GW production in the minimal preheating.
-As in Sec.\ref{HR} we firstly analyze the self-resonance induced inflaton fluctuation excitations, then apply them to derive the present-day GW energy density spectra.
-To this end, we use proper lattice simulation \cite{Figueroa:2020rrl,Figueroa:2021yhd,Cosmolattice} to handle the resonant process in each preheating model, during which one clearly sees the correlation between the growth of GWs and the excitations of relevant daughter scalar field.
-In appendix.\ref{evalGW}, we present the evaluation of the emitted GW spectra from the end time of preheating to the present time.
-Finally, we conclude in Sec.\ref{con}, where we briefly comment on the detection prospects.
+We firstly analyze the self-resonant excitations of inflaton fluctuation, then derive the present-day GW energy density spectra as in Sec.\ref{HR}, and explain how these GWs differ from those in the literature.
+To carry out the GW spectra in each preheating model, we use proper lattice simulation \cite{Figueroa:2020rrl,Figueroa:2021yhd,Cosmolattice} to handle the resonant process.
+We will clearly show the correlation between the growth of GWs and the excitations of relevant daughter scalar field.
+Appendix.\ref{evalGW} shows how to evaluate the GW spectra from the end time of preheating to the present time.
+Finally, we conclude in Sec.\ref{con}, where we briefly comment on detection prospects of the derived GW spectra.